bozsahin/ceng444/README.md

 - Default python interpreters are SLOW.
 You may want to try <code><a href="https://pypy.org">pypy</a></code>.

-- If you do make the switch, change <code>pip install sly</code> for sly install to to <code>pip_pypy3 install sly</code>.
+- If you do make the switch, change <code>pip install sly</code> for sly install to <code>pip_pypy3 install sly</code>.

 - And when you want to call <code>python</code>, change it to <code>pypy3</code> call.